stjudecloud/docs/docs/guides/genomics-platform/faq.md

 when the terms are found to be directly in conflict with state or national law.
 In this case, please send a reference to law and a short description to [support@stjude.cloud](mailto:support@stjude.cloud).
-Otherwise, please understand that we are a small team that simply cannot operational overhead of differing agreements with different parties.
+Otherwise, please understand that simply cannot manage the operational overhead of differing agreements with different parties.

 ## Can I get a Microsoft Word version of the DAA?